 Banned in Australia

 In 1995, four editors of the student paper Rabelais in Australia were arrested for publishing a radical article explaining how to shoplift.
+The legal case, which led to an examination of what constituted free speech in Australia, ended four years later with no charges.

 The shoplifting article banned in Australia is similar to the provocative left-wing trickster words found in Abbie Hoffman’s Steal This Book, or The Anarchist’s Cookbook.
 In this type of work, the ideas expressed are sometimes scarier than the deceptive techniques being taught.